 Noble Leo W. Long first conceived the idea of purchasing a country club for the Mystic in 1920.
 2 Any member in good standing would be welcomed at the club and “properly entertained at a moderate expense.”

 The Shrine acquired the Derr Estate and adjoining Watkins Farm in Dallas Township for $53,300 in December 1922.
 2 Work on a club and golf course soon commenced.
 The Shrine then purchased the 45-acre Honeywell Farm for $30,000 for a shooting gallery.

-The first large event at the country club was held on August 1, 1923 when 85 new members crossed the hot sands.
+The first significant event at the country club was held on August 1, 1923, when 85 new members crossed the hot sands.

 In 1931, the Mystic Temple was extensively remodeled.
 2

 The Mystic Temple, at its peak in 1920, brought in 1,058 new shriners with an active membership of 7,000.
 7